BryanJacobs/FIDO2Applet/README.md

 ## Overview

-This repository contains sources for a FIDO2 CTAP2.1 compatible(-ish)
-applet targeting the Javacard Classic system, version 3.0.4.
+This repository contains sources for a feature complete, FIDO2 CTAP2.1 compatible applet targeting the Javacard Classic system, version 3.0.4.
 In a nutshell, this lets you take a smartcard, install an app onto it, and have it work as a FIDO2 authenticator device with a variety of features.
 You can generate and use OpenSSH `ecdsa-sk` type keys, including